-Davidson & Company LLP, Chartered Professional Accountants, ("Davidson & Company LLP") of 1200 - 609 Granville Street, Vancouver, British Columbia V7Y 1G5, have been selected as the independent registered public accountants of the Company for the fiscal year ending December 31, 2022.
-Davidson & Company LLP audited the Company's financial statements for the fiscal year ended December 31, 2021.
+Davidson & Company LLP, Chartered Professional Accountants, ("Davidson & Company LLP") of 1200 - 609 Granville Street, Vancouver, British Columbia V7Y 1G5, have been selected as the independent registered public accountants of the Company for the fiscal year ending December 31, 2023.
+Davidson & Company LLP audited the Company's financial statements for the fiscal years ended December 31, 2022 and 2021.